Engage gives you the possibility to find and display the messages, comments, users, and important keywords that are most relevant to your workflow.

 When handling content in Engage, we recommend the following workflow:

-Create a feed for all incoming content or a few feeds in which you divide content depending on your use case; either by network, brand, or message type for example.
-Set the Filter options for the feeds to only show content that is Marked as read by: Nobody.
+Create a feed for all incoming content or a few feeds in which you divide content depending on your use case; either by network, brand, or type for example.
+Set the Filter options for the feeds to only show content that is Unread.
 These are your unread feeds.

-Create another feed which has the setting Marked as read by: Nobody and Assigned to: Me.
+Create another feed which has the setting Unread and Assigned to: Me.
 This is your assignments feed.

-Create a final feed that is set to include all content, with the filters Marked as read by: Me and Marked as read by: Anybody.
+Create a final feed that is set to include all content, with the filter Read status as Read > Read by any team member.
 This is your handled feed.

-This feed setup makes sure that you can efficiently handle content from the Unread feed(s) to the Handled feed.
-Any time you send a reply, or handle a message in another way, you can mark it as read, which will move it to the Handled feed.
+This feed setup makes sure that you can efficiently handle content from your Unread feed(s) to your handled feed.
+Any time you send a reply, or handle a message in another way, you can mark it as read, which will move it to your handled feed.
 This gives you a clear overview of what needs your attention and what you have already addressed.

 When working in bigger teams, other users can decide to assign you specific content that requires your judgment and expertise.
 That content will appear in your Assignments feed until you mark it as read.
 An Admin or Team Leader can also assign incoming content to the rest of a team this way.